SupaxInc/data-structure-and-algorithms/README.md

     **Solution:** Use a hashmap to map old current nodes to new nodes.
 1st iteration will map with just values without the next or random pointer.
 2nd iteration will map next and random pointers to the new mapped nodes due to 1st iteration.
 A map that is created from 1st iteration is needed as random pointers could possibly point to non-existent nodes when we begin connecting them.

+    Without an old to new node hash map, we could end up pointing to a random node that does not exist yet.

     **Unique uses:**

     - Uses a dictionary as a key in a hash map